lsollars/Perl-Scripts/README.md

 Options:

---outformat=first   (default and quickest) Prints only the first hit's result.
+           --outformat =first   (default and quickest) Prints only the first hit's result.

                        =all     Prints all BLAST alignment results.

                        =best    Prints only the 'best' hit's result. (see further down for explanation).

---outfile=<outputfile>  (By default, output is written to a file named "AlignmentOutput.txt", but an alternative can be specified).
+           --outfile= <outputfile>  (By default, output is written to a file named "AlignmentOutput.txt", but an alternative can be                       specified).
            -help prints usage and options

            -man prints full manual

 The output is the following summary information: